kkaempf/vmstar/aaareadme.txt

 a good replacement for more RMS-aware programs like BACKUP or Info-ZIP Zip and UnZip.

-   When built with large-file support enabled (on reasonably modern, non-VAX systems), VMSTAR should be able to extract large files (>2GB or >8GB) from archives which were created using Solaris "tar -E" or GNU "tar".
+   When built with large-file support enabled (the default on reasonably modern, non-VAX systems), VMSTAR should be able to extract large files (>2GB or >8GB) from archives which were created using Solaris "tar -E" or GNU "tar".
 Similarly, long archive path names (>100 characters) should be handled properly if the VMS file system can deal with them.
 VMSTAR uses GNU-"tar"-style archive format extensions when it creates an archive containing large files or long names.

 ------------------------------------------------------------------------